MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 		* Store (in a static field) the rectangle to flush (the array contains only one rectangle).
 		* Store (in a static field) the back buffer address (`LLUI_DISPLAY_getBufferAddress(&gc->image)`).
 		* Store (in a static field) the flush identifier.
-		* Unlock (immediately or wait the LCD tearing signal interrupt) the *copy & swap task* that will send (or copy) the current back buffer data to the front buffer and that will swap the back buffers.
+		* Unlock (immediately or wait the LCD tearing signal interrupt) the *copy & swap task* that will flush (copy or transmit) the current back buffer data to the front buffer and that will swap the back buffers.
 		* Remove the returned value (the back buffer address).

 	* In the *copy & swap task*: change the "copy & swap" actions:

-		* Start the sending of the current back buffer (called *buffer A*) data to the front buffer.
+		* Start the transmission of the current back buffer (called *buffer A*) data to the front buffer.
 		* Swap back *buffer A* and back *buffer B*.
-		* Wait for the end of back buffers swap: ensure the LCD driver is now using the *buffer A* as *sending* buffer.
+		* Wait for the end of back buffers swap: ensure the LCD driver is now using the *buffer A* as *transmission* buffer.
     	* Remove all the code concerning to the post-flush restoration (the call to ``memcpy`` or the use of a DMA).
 In both cases, the call to ``LLUI_DISPLAY_flushDone()`` is removed.
     	* Unlock the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the back *buffer B* address and the flush identifier.
-    	* Wait for the end of *sending*: ensure the LCD driver has finished to send the data.
+    	* Wait for the end of *transmission*: ensure the LCD driver has finished to flush the data.
     	* (optional) Unlock again the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the *buffer A* address and the flush identifier:

         	* The call to ``LLUI_DISPLAY_setDrawingBuffer()`` returns ``false``: that means at least one drawing has been performed in the *buffer B*; nothing else to do.